energyquantified/eq-python-client/docs/userguide/terminology.md

 meta-information which makes up its name, such as categories, areas, unit and others.

-A curve has a resolution, which describes the frequency of the data and the time-zone in which the date-times are specified.
+A curve has a resolution (see below).

 **Curve types**

-Another important detail is the `curve_type` attribute.
+Another essential detail is the `curve_type` attribute.
 This attribute describes what kind of data the curve stores.
 There different types are:

  * `TIMESERIES`